I am a recent PhD graduate, Department of Philosophy, University at Albany, State University of New York.

 I am currently employed as an Instructional Consultant, Institute for Teaching, Learning and Academic Leadership, University at Albany, State University of New York.

 I work with faculty and graduate students to support them in their efforts to be effective teachers.
-I also have responsibility for our Preparing Future Faculty program, which helps graduate students prepare for jobs in faculty positions after they graduate.
+I also have responsibility for the Teaching Development and Future Faculty Program, which helps graduate students prepare to teach and for jobs in faculty positions after they graduate.